Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Application to Stochastic Mean-Payoff Games

 calls to the oracle.
-Moreover the interval returned by this procedure contains a unique rational number of denominator at most $\mu$, which coincides with the value, and optimal strategies can be obtained from the approximate optimality certificates generated by the procedure.
+Moreover the interval returned by this procedure contains a unique rational number of denominator at most $\mu$, which coincides with the value, and the above synthesis procedure, exploiting the approximate optimality certificats $x$ and $y$, provides optimal strategies. \end{corollary}